farnooshoa/OpenAvatarChat/readme_en.md

 ```
 * Ensure that the firewall (including cloud machine security group policies) opens the ports required by coturn

+#### Docker Installation
+You can use the Dockerized coturn service.
+For details, please refer to the [docker compose](#Docker-Compose) section to start all services together.

 ## Configuration